 - Services and contact

-The PLUS is a research institution well established in both local and international networks.
+The University of Salzburg is a research institution well established in both local and international networks.
 It is a high-profile institution boasting a diverse subject offer.
-Around 2,000 academics are responsible for shaping this profile through their excellent research work at the PLUS.
+Around 2,000 academics are responsible for shaping this profile through their excellent research work at the University of Salzburg.

-Research-based teaching is one of the trademarks of the PLUS.
+Research-based teaching is one of the trademarks of the University of Salzburg.
 It combines the versatile research services with an excellent teaching offer for all students.